Old Guys on a Plane to Mexico (or How it All Got Started)

 "Why we live in Mexico" - Mexican News Daily

-Hola - I'm a partner with Ventanas Mexico, and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best free Spanish tools on the web, organized into lesson plans.
+Kerry Baker is a partner with Ventanas Mexico, and author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best free Spanish tools on the web, organized into lesson plans.

-I also recently released, "If Only I Had a Place: An Aspiring Expat's Guide to Renting Luxuriously in Mexico"
+She also recently released, "If Only I Had a Place: An Aspiring Expat's Guide to Renting Luxuriously in Mexico"